 Continue to enhance opportunities for both vendors and Council, creating a better user experience within beautiful high value areas for all.

-Council Harbours and Marinas suffer from operating at a budget deficit and expansion is constrained by the huge investment costs required to increase capacity.
+Council Harbours and Marinas suffer from operating at a budget deficit due to dredging and life cycle costing and expansion is constrained by the huge investment costs required to increase capacity.